 What is Deputyship?

 Some people will already have plans in place for a time in the future when they cannot make their own decisions.
-They may have set up a Lasting Power of Attorney (LPA).
-However, if they haven’t done this, and you need to make certain decisions on their behalf, you will need to apply to the Court of Protection to become Deputy.
+They may have set up an LPA, however, if they haven’t and you need to make decisions on their behalf, you will need to apply to the Court of Protection to become Deputy.
 The application is only the beginning of a longer process.
-If you do become someone’s Deputy, there are continuing duties and responsibilities that you will be expected to carry out in the future.

 What is a Deputy?